Melvine Malard: International career

 On 18 September 2020, Malard made her debut for the France national team in a 2–0 victory against Serbia.
 She scored her first international goals against Kazakhstan on 26 October 2021, scoring in the 38th and 54th minute.

 Malard was part of the France squad that won the 2022 Tournoi de France.

-Malard was part of the France squad announced for the UEFA Women's Euro 2022.
-She scored during the tournament, scoring against Iceland in the 1st minute and winning the Man of the Match award on 18 July 2022.
+Malard was part of the France squad announced for the UEFA Euro 2022.
+She scored during the tournament, scoring against Iceland in the 1st minute and winning the Player of the Match award on 18 July 2022.

+Personal life

+In February 2026, Malard announced her engagement to her partner, Justine.
+The pair became engaged in Mexico, and married on 23 June 2026.

+Malard has named Marta, Dzsenifer Marozsán, and Ronaldinho as her favourite football players.